 UPSC Selection Process 2023

 The selection process for UPSC civil services examination 2023 consists of three successive stages.
 The selection process for IAS and IPS remains the same, and the services are offered as per the ranks.
-After the selection process is completed for the UPSC exam

-- Stage 1: UPSC Prelims Exam
+- Stage 1: Prelims Exam

-- Stage 2: UPSC Mains Exam
+- Stage 2: Mains Exam

-- Stage 3: UPSC Interview - Personality Test
+- Stage 3: Interview or Personality Test

 Note: To participate in the next stage, the candidate must qualify for each stage's cutoff marks.
 The UPSC Prelims Exam is qualifying in nature.
-Therefore, the final selection marks of UPSC Mains and Interview will be counted for the final list.
+Therefore, the final selection marks of Mains and Interview will be counted for the final list.

-- Whereas UPSC Mains Exam is a descriptive exam that includes compulsory papers, general studies papers, and optional subject papers.
+- Whereas Mains Exam is a descriptive exam that includes compulsory papers, general studies papers, and optional subject papers.

-- Candidates who pass the UPSC 2023 mains exam will be invited to take the UPSC personality test.
+- Candidates who pass the UPSC 2023 mains exam will be invited to take the personality test.

 UPSC Selection Process 2023